 On what motive do you thus poison yourself?
 Only for the pleasure of doing it?
 What!
 Will you make yourself a beast, or rather a devil?
 Will you run the hazard of committing all manner of villanies; and this only for the poor pleasure of a few moments, while the poison is running down your throat?
 O never call yourself a Christian!
 Never call yourself a man!

-We now think of Wesley as being a strict teetotaler, as evidenced by the quotation at the head of this post.
-However, as discussed in the post Gin Lane and Social Media, his attitude toward alcohol was actually moderate and not completely consistent.
-The The full Hogarth cartoon, as shown below, is entitled Gin Lane and Beer Street.
+We now think of Wesley as being a strict teetotaler,.
+However, his attitude toward alcohol was actually more moderate and nuanced, nor was it entirely consistent.
+The full Hogarth cartoon, as shown below, is entitled Gin Lane and Beer Street.
 It condemns the vice and misery associated with gin, but it actually promotes the value of beer consumption.
 It is probably more accurate to say that Wesley was more opposed to drunkenness than he was to drinking per se.
 Nevertheless, he recognized that the church was not responding adequately to a major social ill, so he energetically promoted a faith-based solution.